redrum-llik/teamcity-documentation/topics/kotlin-script.md

 <td>

-You can specify such JVM command line parameters, for example, _maximum heap size_ or parameters enabling _remote debugging_.
+Specify JVM command line parameters: for example, _maximum heap size_ or parameters enabling _remote debugging_.
 These values are passed by the JVM used to run your build.

 Example: